 top of page

+1. Establish what your boundaries are based on what is most important to you and your family.
 Before setting boundaries, understanding what they actually are is essential.
-Many people who consider themselves to be "people pleasers" or "don't like confrontation/conflict/letting people down..." may be confused about where their boundaries lie.
-Listen to your gut and what you think is safe, what you feel is risky or not, and go from there.
-Everyone has different opinions on how to handle covid-19, so it is important to stay up to date on factual data from sources you trust to make informed decisions.
+Many people who consider themselves to be "people pleasers" or don't like confrontation/conflict/letting people down, may be confused about where their boundaries lie.
 Trust your intuition, and do what feels right to YOU.

+4. Accept others' opinions without being responsible for them.
 Sometimes people will be upset when putting a boundary in place, especially if it is something that is not expected.
 One way to respond to anger, pushback or bargaining once you do set a boundary is through validating the other person's feelings.
 Likely, the other person is coming from a place of loneliness, disappointment and genuinely wants to see you.
 Remember that those underlying feelings can come out as anger and frustration, and validate with a respectful response such as: "I see that you're upset that we won't be coming to your event this year.
 That makes total sense, I am really sad to miss it as well."
+Most importantly, know that another person's reaction to your boundary isn't your responsibility.

-Remember that boundary setting is a critical aspect of building and maintaining healthy relationships.
-It is necessary for self-care and self-preservation at all times, and is especially important during Covid-19.
-If setting boundaries in general is something that is difficult for you, practicing will certainly help to build assertiveness!
 If you are presently or have been previously seeing a therapist, chances are this is a topic that has come up in one form or another.
 If not, discuss or consider different aspects of your life that you think could use some clear boundaries- (work, parenting, relationships with partners, family members, friends and neighbors, even within yourself!) and role-play or journal about what that would actually look like before practicing in real life.
+During the holidays, it's crucial to set boundaries to protect your mental and emotional well-being.
+Whether it's managing expectations, prioritizing self-care, or respecting personal space, boundaries ensure that you can enjoy the season while maintaining balance and peace of mind.
+Remember, saying no when needed is an act of self-care, not selfishness.
+We wish you a joyous and boundary-filled holiday season!

 "Love yourself enough to set boundaries.
 Your time and energy are precious.
 You get to choose how you use it.
 You teach people how to treat you by deciding what you will and won't accept" -Anna Taylor